Emergency Medical Services

 The new recruits serving as medics on Camano Island have been through emergency boot camp: Harborview Medical Center’s Emergency Room.

 There, in the region’s busiest trauma center, each recruit responds to at least 3,000 emergencies.
 Those thousands of calls prepare them to serve with other veterans.
-Camano Island Fire and Rescue (CIFR) Medical Services Officer Ken Drewry cites many examples of crew members who served in high-volume areas such as Portland and Seattle.
-Drewry himself worked for years in Yakima, responding to a high volume of acute emergencies.
+There are many examples of crew members who served in high-volume areas such as Portland and Seattle.

 It’s all been important training, since Camano Island logs over a thousand EMS calls per year.